 If the application is approved, you should start getting payments within 3 months.
 Payments will be backdated to the day you applied for the grant.
-If you have not received payment within 3 months, you can find out what has happened to the application and when you can expect payment by contacting the following number:

 If the application is rejected, the rejection must be made in writing in the language that you prefer and it must advise you on your right to appeal and the process to follow.

 If the application is rejected, a letter of appeal can be written to the Minister of Social Development explaining why you do not agree with the decision.
 This appeal must be sent (lodged) within 90 days of receiving the letter of rejection.